observatorycontrolsystem/ocs-component-lib/README.md

 Vue.use(OCSComponentLib);
 ```

-### Using the utility methods
+### Using the utilities
-To use the utility methods provided by the library, import the utilities and call a function.
+To use the utilities provided by the library, import them and call a function.
 For example, to
 use the `decimalDecToSexigesimal(...)` function:

 ```